 - Export Factoring – An intermediary between the exporter and importer can help cover insolvency risks.

 In some cases, shortening the grace period, sending invoice payment reminders, and offering pre-payment options can reduce the frequency of delinquent accounts.
 These methods help optimize accounts receivable.

-Business owners wanting to expand relationships abroad shouldn't avoid doing so due to credit risk fears.
+Global export businesses wanting to expand relationships abroad shouldn’t avoid doing so due to credit risk fears.
 With concrete risk mitigation strategies and partnerships in place, companies can pursue foreign business transactions confidently.
 When conducting cross-border trade, an international trade finance company like Tradewind Finance can help eliminate credit risks by serving as an intermediary between importers and exporters.